Grid Reference: TG 360 068

 The churchyard fauna includes common blue, meadow brown, small skipper, large skipper and gatekeeper butterflies, short-tailed vole, water shrew and common toad.
 Records indicate that swifts at one time nested in the church roof, however there has been no sign of them nesting in recent years.

-The conservation area is managed as a traditional hay meadow, largely how it may have been managed over many preceding centuries, with mowing at the end of June and an additional cut in late autumn or winter.
-If the weather is fine and sunny when the grassland is cut, it is dried and collected later as hay.
+The conservation areas are managed as a traditional hay meadow, largely how it may have been managed over many preceding centuries, with mowing at the end of June and an additional cut in late autumn or winter.
+Note: From 2026 and at the request of NWT, the southern side of the churchyard will be cut at the end of July.

 The main conservation aim is to maintain the species-rich grassland in the southern half of the churchyard.
 A wide border around the perimeter of the grassland is cut on a different rotation and at longer intervals than the rest to ensure that there is always a strip of longer grasses to provide egg-laying sites and larval food supplies for breeding butterflies and other invertebrates.